List of Neon Genesis Evangelion films: Evangelion: 2.0 You Can (Not) Advance

-Evangelion: 2.0 You Can (Not) Advance is a 2009 Japanese animated science fiction action film directed by Kazuya Tsurumaki andMasayuki, and written by Hideaki Anno.
+Evangelion: 2.0 You Can (Not) Advance is a 2009 Japanese animated science fiction action film directed by Kazuya Tsurumaki and Masayuki, and written by Hideaki Anno.
 It is the second movie of the tetralogy.
 The film continues the story of Evangelion: 1.0 You Are (Not) Alone, with Shinji Ikari continuing his role as a pilot of one of the gigantic Evangelion as part of NERV's ongoing fight against the mysterious creatures known as Angels.
 While replicating many scenes and plot elements from the original series, the film also introduces new ones, including newly designed creatures and new characters, such as Mari Illustrious Makinami, and integrates newly available 3D CG technology.
 Its ending paves the way for the significant storyline departures from the original series in Evangelion: 3.0 You Can (Not) Redo.

 In September 2006, it was confirmed the second film produced as part of the Rebuild of Evangelion series, with a release date tentatively set for January 2008 and a 90-minute running time.
 In November 2006, the December edition of the Japanese anime magazine Newtype confirmed the second film was written during post-production on the first film.
 Anno stated the introduction of new characters and Evangelion units would begin from the second film onwards.
 The release date was pushed back several times from the original announcement of January 2008: first, to a December 2008 release before an update on the official website on October 6, 2008, announced the official English title and an "early summer 2009" release date.
 A final postponement revealed that the film would be released on June 27, 2009.

 Evangelion 2.0 made its International/US premiere at the Hawaii International Film Festival on October 24, 2009.
 The film made its Canadian premiere at Waterloo Festival for Animated Cinema on November 21, 2009.
 On December 3, 2009, the film was released in Hong Kong and South Korea.
 In Australia, the film made its premiere at the Reel Anime Festival in September 2010.
 The film premiered in Ireland on March 20, 2010, as a part of the Irish Film Institute Anime Weekend.
 The film screened on July 10, 2010, as a part of the Fantasia Film Festival in Montreal.
 The film made its European premiere at Lucca Comics 2009 on November 1, 2009 and was screened at the Asia Filmfest in Munich on November 6, 2009.
 Despite former announcements, Evangelion: 2.0 You Can (Not) Advance was not screened at the Animotion festival in Bonn because of licensing problems.
 The film also competed in the Sitges Film Festival in Catalonia, Spain on October 4, 2009, in the Anima't category.
 In North America, Cinema Asia Releasing, Eleven Arts and Funimation announced that Evangelion: 2.0 You Can (Not) Advance would premiere in the United States in January 2011.
 It was originally planned to premiere in 70–100 theaters.
 However, Funimation released a statement in December 2010 confirming that it would be released in 22 theatres.